greninger-lab/mpxv_wgs/README.md

     - minimum coverage of 10
     - minimum base quality of 20
     - minimum frequency threshold of 0.6
-- Variants reporting in F13L using iVar variants
+- Variants calling using iVar variants
     - minimum coverage of 10
     - minimum base quality of 20
     - minimum frequency threshold of 0.01